-As Accounting Officer, the Headteacher has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As Accounting Officer the Headteacher has the responsibility for ensuring that Haydon School delivers good value in the use of public resources.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcome achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.

-The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:
+The Accounting Officer considers how Haydon School's use of its resources has provided good value for money during each academic year, and reports to the FGB where value for money can be improved, including the use of benchmarking data where available.
+The Accounting Officer for Haydon School has delivered improved value for money during the year by:

-- Reviewing the staffing structure of the academy to ensure non-teaching staff resources are utilised efficiently and effectively. - Reviewing the curriculum timetable to ensure existing teaching staff resources are allocated as effectively and efficiently as possible.
+- Reviewing the staffing structure of the school to ensure non-teaching staff resources are utilised efficiently and effectively - Reviewing the curriculum timetable to ensure existing teaching staff resources are allocated as effectively and efficiently as possible